 Kim Jong-Un (b.
-January 8, 1983 ) is the current leader of North Korea and the third member of the Kim family to assume power in the communist dictatorship created by his grandfather, Kim Il-Sung.
+January 8, 1983) is the current leader of North Korea and the third member of the Kim family to assume power in the communist dictatorship created by his grandfather, Kim Il-Sung.
 Kim Jong-Un became the ruler of North Korea upon the death of his father, Kim Jong-Il in 2011.
 The younger Kim’s official title is Supreme Leader.
-At the time of his father’s death Kim Jong-Un was only 28 years old, and his hold on power is considered to be not as strong as the grip his father and grandfather had on North Korea.
+At the time of his father’s death Kim Jong-Un was only 28 years old, and his while his hold on power at first was not considered to be not as strong as the grip his father and grandfather had on North Korea, several bloody purges of old-line Communist officials, along with aggressive military and diplomatic moves, has cemented his power.

 So who IS Kim Jong-Un, the young man called the Supreme Leader of North Korea?

 While little official information has been released by North Korea about Kim Jong-Un’s early life, it is believed that he attended a public school in Switzerland called Liebefeld Steinhölzli in Köniz near the city of Bern under the assumed name of “Pak-un” or “Un-pak” from 1998 until 2000.
 It is believed that several of Kim Jong-Il’s children attended schools in Europe.
 Classmates in the Swiss school describe their Korean classmate as quiet, shy with girls, and a major fan of American basketball, particularly the professional National Basketball Association (NBA).
-Sources, including the former cook for Kim Il-Sung, reports that Kim Jong-Un enjoys Yves St. Laurent cigarettes, Johnny Walker scotch, and enjoys a lavish lifestyle.
+Sources, including the former cook for Kim Il-Sung, reports that Kim Jong-Un enjoys Yves St. Laurent cigarettes, Johnny Walker scotch, and enjoys a lavish lifestyle, all while most of his people live in abject poverty and fear.

 It is also known that Kim Jong-Un did attend Kim Il-Sung University in North Korea from 2001-2007.
 This school is a training ground for the North Korean elite.
 In January of 2010, North Korea reported the Kim Jong-Il had named Kim Jong-Un as his successor.